Hungarian Art: Confrontation and Revival in the Modern Movement

 This wide-ranging collection by Éva Forgács, a leading scholar of Modernism, corrects long-standing misconceptions about Hungarian art while examining the work and social milieu of dozens of important Hungarian artists, including such figures as László Moholy-Nagy and Lajos Kassák and looks at several permutations of modernism, from the avant-garde to neo-avant-garde.
 A fascinating portrait of twentieth-century Budapest emerges from the book, which shows how it became a microcosm of the social and political turmoil raging across Europe between the late 19th century and the collapse of the Soviet Era.
 Forgács’s text is as much a cultural history as it is a deeply satisfying dive into one country’s unique art history.

-Read excerpts and download the review by Dr. Oliver Botar in the journal of Hungarian Cultural Studies here.
+Read more excerpts and download the full review by Dr. Botar here.

 Éva Forgács is a brilliant guide to the history of modern and contemporary art in Hungary.
 These essays—whether appraising the achievements of Modern Movement heroes like László Moholy-Nagy or excavating the overlooked practices of neo-avant-garde artists of the 1970s and 1980s—combine deep understanding of modern art with a critical perspective on the many myths which have been attached to it.
 Hungarian modernism now seems far more vivid.